samludford/portfolio/_posts/2018-02-09-phys-comp-2-research.markdown

 ### Conclusion

 As a rough estimate it looks like I should be able to put together a basic module prototype for somewhere in the region of £10.
 As a starting point this is less than I was expecting, and gives me some confidence that this is a viable project.
-I've ordered some of these components - once they've arrvied I can start building some circuits.
+I've ordered some of these components - once they've arrived I can start building some circuits.